c3lang/c3-web/docs/language-rules/conversion.md

 6. 0.7.0: If both types are integer types with different signedness, the maximum type is a signed integer with the same bit width as the maximum integer type. `ulong + int -> long`.
 0.8.0: Compare the two types to the list: ichar, char, short, ushort, int, uint, long, ulong, int128, uint128, the max type is the one furthermost to the right in the list.
 Consequently `ulong + int -> ulong`, `uint + int -> uint`.
-7. If at least one side is a struct or a pointer to a struct with an `inline` directive on a member, check recursively check if the type of the inline member can be used to find a maximum type (see below under sub struct conversions)
+7. If at least one side is a struct or a pointer to a struct with an `inline` directive on a member, check recursively if the type of the inline member can be used to find a maximum type (see below under sub struct conversions)
 8. All other cases are errors.